zitouni/oai-cn5g-fed/docs/DEPLOY_SA5G_HC.md

 ## 6.1 Configuration of OAI-CU and OAI-DU

-**Very Important** To access internet in NR-UE the N6/SGI interface of UPF should be able access the internet.
+**Very Important** To access internet in NR-UE the N6 interface of UPF should be able access the internet.

 OAI-CU-CP requires the ip-address or service name of AMF.
 In case in AMF multus is used and N1/N2 interface is bind to multus interface, then please provide AMF ip-address.

-For this tutorial we are not using multus here for similicity, generally there should be three interfaces of CU-CP(for F1,N2 and E1).
+For this tutorial we are not using multus here for simplicity, generally there should be three interfaces of CU-CP(for F1,N2 and E1).

 ```
-## oai-cu-cp configuration from values.yaml
 config:
   timeZone: "Europe/Paris"
   useAdditionalOptions: "--sa --log_config.global_log_options level,nocolor,time"